 Generally, locations that are allocated as a Zone 1–-Non-TVA Shoreland or Zone 7-- Shoreline Access are eligible for residential shoreline construction.
-Using the Land Planning Interactive Viewer Map below, you can type in your location address and determine if it is a Zone 1 (blue) or if the neighboring TVA property is a Zone 7 (yellow).
+Using the map below (instructions), you can type in the address of your project and determine if it is a Zone 1 (blue) or if the neighboring TVA property is a Zone 7 (yellow).

 If you’re planning a project on the Clinch River, Hiwassee River, Tellico River, French Broad or Holston River, special construction standards may apply to you.
 Access them below:

-You’ll need to make a drawing for each facility or activity you are proposing.
-We’ve provided a library of downloadable drawings for common types of facilities and activities—including boat slips, docks and boathouses as well as shoreline stabilization and vegetation management projects.
+You’ll need to make a drawing for each facility or activity you are proposing, including vegetation management on TVA property.
+We’ve provided a library of downloadable drawings for common types of facilities and activities—including boat slips, docks and boathouses as well as shoreline stabilization and vegetation management projects—which you can use as a starting point.
 Your drawing(s) should meet the following criteria:

 - Identify the kind of structure and its purpose or intended use